xtonousou/mobaxterm_to_remmina/README.md

 VNC compatibility isn't implemented yet.
 SSH jump hosts or gateways cannot be exported to Remmina as well as the private keys for the authentication.

+## LICENSE

+`mobaxterm_to_remmina` is available under the MIT license.
+See the LICENSE file for more info.